adamel99/DoomsProd-Store/README.md

 # DoomsProd Beat Store

 DoomsProd Beat Store is a full-stack ecommerce platform for selling digital music products: beats, loop kits, drum kits, and audio plugins.
-It combines a polished React storefront with an Express/Sequelize API that handles authentication, product management, carts, checkout, Stripe payments, protected downloads, and admin order tools.
+It combines a React storefront with an Express/Sequelize API that handles authentication, product management, carts, checkout, Stripe payments, protected downloads, and admin order tools.

-This project is both a creator storefront and a portfolio piece.
-It shows how I approach production-minded web applications: secure checkout, role-based access, file validation, cloud storage, signed download links, transactional email, and a UI designed around the real workflow of browsing, licensing, purchasing, and receiving digital audio assets.

 ## What This App Does